garden-io/garden/docs/reference/project-config.md

 #
 # Note that the value garden.io/v1 will break compatibility of your project
 # with Garden Acorn (0.12).
+#
+# Configuring garden.io/v2 explicitly in your project configuration
+# activates the breaking changes introduced in Garden 0.14.
+#
+# See [Garden 0.14 Migration Guide](https://docs.garden.io/guides/migrating-to-0.14) for more details on the migration
+# from 0.13 to 0.14.
 apiVersion:

 # Indicate what kind of config this is.